m-riley04/EECS-510-Final-Project/README.md

-# EECS-510-Final-Project
-> Checkmarks and Xs are to show what is already done and what still needs to be clarified or worked on.

 # Full Project Documentation
 The full formatted [project documentation file](https://github.com/m-riley04/EECS-510-Final-Project/blob/main/EECS%20510%20Final%20Project.pdf) is located in the PDF in the root repo folder.
 It has all of this documentation and more required for the project.